Botfuel/sample-bot-botbuilder-qna/README.md

 You can use [Microsoft Bot Framework channel emulator](https://github.com/Microsoft/BotFramework-Emulator):

-- Download, install and run it.
+- Download, install and run it;
-- Enter your bot endpoint: `http://localhost:3978/api/messages`
+- Enter your bot endpoint: `http://localhost:3978/api/messages`;
 - You don't need Microsoft credentials to run it locally, so just click `Connect`.

 You should now be able to talk to your bot on this interface.
 If not, don't hesitate to create an [issue](./issues), we'll do our best to help.